al651/alham.co/src/pages/markdown/2023-10-10-home-security-robot.md

 ## The Robot

-Given more time, I could have made a nicer-looking and better-functioning robot, but since it was a proof of concept, I made this.
+Given more time, I think I could have dedicated more time to how the robot looked, but since it was a proof of concept, I was prioritising its functionality.

 <zoom>
     <img className="post-img" src="/media/2023-10-06-home-security-robot/my-messy-robot-design.avif" alt="My home security robot.">